xiv3r/termux-vnc-xfce/README.md

 If you are using VNC client on a computer using the same network as the phone does, make sure you correctly start a VNC session and know the IP address of the device.

+### Install XFCE
+Recommended way of installation is through metapackage and not the separate components:

+    pkg install xfce4

+VNC server startup configuration (~/.vnc/xstartup) should contain only

+    nano ~/.vnc/xstartup

+and replace with this

+    #!/data/data/com.termux/files/usr/bin/sh
+    xfce4-session &

+Additional recommended packages for installation:

+    apt install netsurf

+netsurf - Simple graphical web browser.
+Javascript is not supported.

+    apt install xfce4-terminal

+xfce4-terminal - Terminal emulator for XFCE.
+It is not included as part of XFCE installation to allow use of aterm or st.